 - When we have all the hearts covered, we let them cool for 1 hour so that the chocolate solidifies and, after this time, we can serve them or keep them in the fridge so that they remain without melting until the moment of serving them.

-- When selecting vegetable margarine, check that it is not hydrogenated and that it does not contain palm oil or any ingredient of animal origin (Eg: Flora brand olive margarine has gelatin among its ingredients).
+- When selecting the vegetable margarine, look that it is not hydrogenated and that it does not contain palm oil or any ingredient of animal origin (eg, the olive margarine of the Flora brand has gelatin among its ingredients).

-- When bathing the chocolates, you can use fondant or dark chocolate, but the fondant chocolate provides a better and more uniform coverage.
+- At the time of bathing the chocolates, you can use chocolate fondant or dark chocolate, but fondant chocolate provides better coverage and more uniform.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!